zone11/UDPLogCollector/README.md

 # UDPLogCollector (WORK IN PROGRESS)
 Simple receiver for UDP QSO Data (WSJT-X, N1MM)

-For now, its a simple solution to receive UDP QSO in the formats N1MM/Log4OM and WSJT-X and store it in a ADIF file.

-Goal is an universal UDP receiver for logging tools like N1MM, POLO, SmartSDR etc. to:
+Goal is an universal UDP receiver for logging tools like N1MM, SmartSDR and more to:
-- Save QSO in a local file (Simple log collector)
+- Save QSO in a local ADI file (Simple log collector) ✅
+- Send QSO to MQTT broker (Secured!)
-- Send QSO to Wavelog for storage (MAIN function)
+- Send QSO to Wavelog (https://www.wavelog.org)
 - Send QSO to Node-Red based station automation
 - Send QSO to Sigange solutions (Contest Displays)
-- Send QSO to MQTT broker (Secured!)

 ```
 Usage: node UDPLogParser.js [options]